mrzeszewski/gis-course/README.md

 ## Part 3 – Exploring location factors: estimating service area and population influence using geoprocessing tools.
 What we will learn:
-1. Visual analysis and spatial density in districts (_Vector/Analysis Tools/Count points in polygons_)
+1. Making visual analysis on objects spatial density in districts (_Vector/Analysis Tools/Count points in polygons_)
-2.
-3.
+2. Creating new attributes basing on existing values (residents for one
+3. Creating service areas using Voronoi polygons (_Vector/Geometry Tools/Voronoi polygons_)
+4. Calculating attribute values basing on object properties and geometries (_calculate area of the feature and population density_)
+5.

 ## Useful links and resources